Sumegh20/Big-Mart-Store-Sales-Prediction/README.md

 # Big-Mart-Store-Sales-Prediction

-## Problem Statement
+## 📜 Problem Statement
-Nowadays, shopping malls and Big Marts keep track of individual item sales data in order to forecast future client demand and adjust inventory management.
+Nowadays, shopping mals and Big Marts keep track of individual item sales data in order to forecast future client demand and adjust inventory management.
 In a data warehouse, these data stores hold a significant amount of consumer information and particular item details.
-By mining the data store from the data warehouse, more anomalies and common patterns can be discovered.
+Build a solution that should able to predict the sales of the different stores of Big Mart according to the provided dataset.

-## Approach
+## 👨‍🏫 Approach
 The classical machine learning tasks like Data Exploration, Data Cleaning, Feature Engineering, Model Building and Model Testing.
 Try out different machine learning algorithms that’s best fit for the above case.

-## Result
-Build a solution that should able to predict the sales of the different stores of Big Mart according to the provided dataset.

-## Dataset
+## 📃 Dataset
 Link: https://www.kaggle.com/brijbhushannanda1979/bigmart-sales-data

-## Data Description
+## 📚 Data Description
 Item_Identifier: Unique product ID

 Item_Weight: Weight of product